 In truth, this stage can last an eternity if you let it.
 I myself must have dwelt here for around 6 months or so at least, in that time banks will be blown and immense frustration experienced.
 You’ll look to everyone else and spend plenty of time blaming the market, posters on forums and the like.
 It’s the stage where many give up…

 But of course, the market does not care for blame.
 It’s cold, hard and going to do what it likes.
 The sooner you realise this, accept responsibility for 100% of your own actions you’re doomed.
-No amount of forum posting can make this happen either, others can tell you till their blue in the face, but until you decide in yourself things will remain extremely tough!
+No amount of forum posting can make this happen either, others can tell you till they’re blue in the face, but until you decide on yourself things will remain extremely tough!

 It’s in your blood, you want this!
 And so, in a split second, something changes – stage 3.
 The light-bulb effect…

 Before the penny drops, you begin to realise it’s not just the ‘edge’ that’s important.
 There’s something else that’s making a huge difference.

 Of course, it’s you!
 You’re behaviour, discipline, mindset, mentality – whatever you want to call it.
 You begin to realise this line you hear throughout all the forums on the web:

 “let a profit run, close a loss fast”

 It is actually true, and quite possible too.
 Half the time it was there staring you right in the face.
 You are a large part of the edge.
 How you execute your trades, when you choose to play and of course when you don’t!

 You spend more and more time focusing on both the market edges you have, as well as how you actually use them.
 Trading psychology has a whole new meaning all of a sudden.
 The light bulb begins to burn bright like never before…